tytydraco/yessleep/out/My_Town_Has_A_Dark_Secret_That_Cant_Get_Out.md

 Soon the air became stagnant and the ground beneath me began to shake.

-This was my cue to hurry up and save my friend.
+This was my cue to hurry up and rescue my friend.

 I had to move quickly if I wanted to save him.